kintohub/kintohub-docs/docs/kintoblocks/custom-services.md

 ### Required Helm Chart Variables

 We follow the standard of helm charts which is used to setup log and be compatible with KintoHub.
-See the following Service and Deployment definition with the highlighted requirements to be compatible with KintoHub.
+See the following Service and Project definition with the highlighted requirements to be compatible with KintoHub.

-`Deployments.yaml`
+`Projects.yaml`

 ```
 metadata: